 I def..that terminology, I’m not familiar with it.

 Mark Willis: 10:12

 It’s.
 It was new to me too.
 So I’ll kind of explain it so I can give you an average rate of return of 25 percent and you still have no more money in your pocket at the end of let’s say four years, you know, so the market has been doing great.
+Especially if you have been using our personal financial planning tips.
 It’s been on a tear since 2011.
 Uh, and we’ve had a couple of corrections since, but really it’s been nothing but up.
 So.
 All right, so let’s say I give you, you give me $10,000 to invest and in that first year, Casey, I give you a hundred percent rate of return.
 That means I Doubled your money in the first year, right?
 So you gave me 10 grand at the end of that first year, how much money do you have? if I doubled your money.
 A thousand. $20,000.

 Casey Stubbs: 10:54

 At the end of first year.
 Yeah, exactly.
 Getting me on the math.